 Instead of referencing previous volumes, persistent volume claims may implicitly construct new ones.
 You should include information about the volume in the claim’s specification.
 The above-mentioned dynamic volume production technique is:

-The storageClassName and accessModes fields in the claim add to allow for volume configuration.
+The storageClassName and accessModes fields in the claim were added to allow for volume configuration.
 The resources.requests.storage parameter specifies the volume’s storage capacity.
 Please be aware that this format differs slightly from that of a standalone persistent volume.

 You can also apply the same claim for the cluster with the help of kubectl: